sematic-ai/sematic/docs/api.md

 Block on the run with the given id until it is in a terminal state.

-Terminal states include successful completion, failure and cancellation.
+Terminal states include successful completion, failure and cancelation.
 Only successful completion returns without error, other terminal states result in `RuntimeError` being raised.